rusocode/ao-compressor/README.md

 ### Main Interface

-The application presents a window with three main buttons:
+The application presents a window with two main buttons:

 1. **Compress**: Compress a folder into an `.ao` file
 2. **Decompress**: Extract an `.ao` file to a folder
-3. **Inspect**: Analyze the contents of an `.ao` file

 ### Compression